systems-cs-pub-ro/operating-systems-oer/content/chapters/software-stack/lab/README.md

 Because of this, most higher-level and more feature rich programming languages rely on the C library.
 Each programming language typically provides a standard library of its own together with a runtime library, both of which rely on the C library.
 The standard C library is used to develop programs in the respective programming language.
-While the runtime library is transparent to the user and its used during runtime to provide the features required (such as exception handling, bounds checking, garbage collection etc.).
+Conversely, the runtime library is transparent to the user and is used during runtime to provide the features required (such as exception handling, bounds checking, garbage collection etc.).

 Other topic-specific libraries (image processing, encryption, compression, regular expression handling etc.) are then built on top of the standard C library and / or specific programming language libraries.
 These contribute to the overall set of APIs made available to the developer.